Positive loops and $L^{\infty}$-contact systolic inequalities: Introduction

 \subsection{Acknowledgements}

-PA is supported by the SFB 878 - Groups, Geometry and Actions.
+PA is supported by the SFB 878 - Groups, Geometry and Actions and SFB/TRR 191 - Symplectic Structures in Geometry, Algebra and Dynamics.
 UF is supported by the SNF fellowship 155099 and a fellowship at Institut Mittag-Leffler.
 We thank Alberto Abbondandolo, Leonid Polterovich, Sheila Sandon, and Egor Shelukhin for helpful comments.